Phase transitions and composite order in $\mathrm{U}(1)^N$ lattice London models: Results and discussion

-We begin by calculating the phase diagrams.
-These are shown in Fig.~\ref{phase_diag}.
-Consider for example the case $N = 4$.
-As the coupling constant increases, the energy of a composite vortex (1,1,1,1,...) decreases relative to the energy of fractional vortices such as (1,0,0,0,...).
-At a certain coupling strength proliferation of the (1,1,1,1,...) vortices takes place at significantly lower temperature than the one required to proliferate (1,0,0,0,...) defects.
-In this case, the system enters a phase characterized by order only in phase differences between components.
+We begin by calculating the phase diagrams for $N = 2$, $N = 3$, and $N = 4$, which are shown in Fig.~\ref{phase_diag}.
+Consider, as an example, the case $N = 4$.
+As the coupling constant increases, the energy of a composite vortex $(1,1,1,1)$ decreases relative to the energy of fractional vortices such as $(1,0,0,0)$.
+At a certain coupling strength, proliferation of composite vortices takes place at a significantly lower temperature than the one required to proliferate fractional vortices.
+In this case, the system enters a composite-order phase characterized by order only in phase differences between components.
 This phase is described by the effective Hamiltonian

-While for $N = 2$ this state has the physical interpretation that only counterflow is dissipationless, for $N > 2$ it describes $N-1$ neutral modes by $N$ phase differences.
-This represents a new kind of superfluid state where in the dissipationless counterflow the conterflowing components are not conserved, i.e., there is a constant exchange of particles in the counterflowing components.
+While for $N = 2$ this state has the physical interpretation that only counterflow is dissipationless, in general it describes $N-1$ neutral modes involving $N$ phases.
+The $N > 2$ case represents a new kind of superfluid state in which the dissipationless counterflow allows exchange of particles between the counterflowing components.
 This illustrates that while the order parameter characterizing this phase is a product of the original fields $\psi_i$, this state cannot be interpreted as a real-space pairing.
+Such states are currently of significant interest following the experimental report of a discrete-symmetry example of such composite order.\cite{Grinenko2021}

-Note that with increased $N$ the relative volume of the superfluid phase on the phase diagram decreases.
-This is because with increased number of components at fixed total density $\sum_i |\psi_i|^2 = 1$, the energy of the fractional vortices such as for $N = 4$ (1,0,0,0) becomes smaller due to the diminishing fraction of the flux quantum carried by an elementary vortex and the diminishing prefactor for the logarithmically divergent part of the energy, while the energy of a composite vortex, such as for $N =4 $ (1,1,1,1), does not change.
-(Note that the temperature of the charged phase transition saturates in the limit of increased charge to a value that only weakly depends on the number of components.)
-Therefore, with increased $N$ a higher coupling constant is required to substantially split the temperatures of the superfluid and superconducting phase transitions.
+Note that with increased $N$ the relative volume of the composite-order phase on the phase diagram decreases.
+This is because with increased $N$ at fixed total density $\sum_i |\psi_i|^2 = 1$, the energy of fractional vortices such as $(1,0,0,0)$ becomes smaller due to the diminishing fraction of the flux quantum carried by an elementary vortex and the diminishing prefactor for the logarithmically divergent part of the energy, while the energy of a composite vortex $(1,1,1,1)$ does not change.
+(Note that the temperature of the superconducting transition saturates in the limit of increased charge to a value that only weakly depends on $N$.)
+Therefore, with increased $N$ a higher coupling constant is required to substantially split the temperatures of the superfluid and superconducting transitions.

 Finally, note that at charge $q = 0$ the model consists of $N$ uncoupled XY models.
 Thus the critical inverse temperature at $q = 0$ is trivially proportional to $N$ as a consequence of the total superconducting density being held fixed, as this implies that the prefactors of individual cosine terms scale as $1/N$.